Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 Cooking With The Herb Thyme

-Thyme is part of the mint genus and is cousins with oregano.
+Thyme is part of the mint genus and is a cousin of oregano.
 No wonder they complement each other so well when combined.

-In Mediterranean dishes, thyme is one of the most important herbs and blends beautifully with tomato, garlic, and olives used throughout the recipes of the region.
+In Mediterranean dishes, thyme is one of the most important herbs.
+It blends beautifully with the traditional ingredients of the region, such as tomato, garlic, and olives, used throughout the recipes.
 Thyme gives soups and stews a savory, rich flavor that enhances the taste of beef, lamb, and other strong game meats.

 Other culinary uses of thyme include adding flavor to vegetables, eggs, and creamy sauces such as the Bearnaise sauce.
 It is a very versatile herb and can be used fresh or dried.